MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

     - http://127.0.0.1:8000/ (Most likely this is link for you where the app is running)
 12. After doing all the setup above, you can just `python manage.py runserver` to run the web app again.
 13. To quit running the web app, simply `CNTRL+C` in the command lin where the Django server is running.
 This will shutdown the Django server.

+**Optional - To install electron to make the web app a desktop app:**
+1. Go to the AIBuddy\desktop and then `npm install`
+2. After installing everything, simply do `npm start` to start the desktop application
++ Note: You do not have to `python manage.py runserver`.
+Simply just `npm start`.

 **How to use the web app:**
 1. Choose input type